-The Columbia River Gorge has 75 waterfalls, 300 species of wildflowers and lots and lots of windy days.
-To prevent drafts in your gorge home, you need insulation that blocks holes and cracks.
+The Columbia River Gorge has more than 70 waterfalls, 300 species of plants and lots and lots of windy days.
+To prevent drafts in your Gorge home, you need insulation that blocks holes and cracks.

 Properly applied spray-foam insulation prevents air leakage better than other types of insulation.
 Because the foam is spray-applied, it works its way into small cracks and crevices.
 Batting insulation can’t do that and isn’t as effective at blocking drafts.